microP156/rog/README.md

 06-29-21-47-ROG-30-outdoors
 06-30-17-14-ROG-40-outdoors
 ```
+### **Because we are using momentum to accelerate training (otherwise convergence would take days of time), randomness in training process (especially at the beginning) would be inevitably introduced by the training algorithm and bring a drop in training accuracy at the beginning.**
+For fair comparison, we recommend running each case multiple times and selected those without such drop at the beginning.
-### **Due to the uncertainty of the training process, the drawn curve may fluctuate.
-For example, in the case of `06-29-21-47-ROG-30-outdoors`, if you want to re-run this experiment, you need to execute the following command step by step:**
+If you want to re-run a specific experiment, such as `06-29-21-47-ROG-30-outdoors`, you need to execute the following command step by step:
 - Run `python3 script/run.py ...`, which is the command generated `06-29-21-47-ROG-30-outdoors` in `run_all.sh`.
 - Run `python3 scripts/test_checkpoints_on_server.py` to test the accuracy of the checkpoint models.
 You can execute the first step multiple times, and then execute the second step only once.
-- Find new experiment result in `result/` folder, like `xx-xx-xx-xx-ROG-30-outdoors`.
+- Find the new experiment result folder in `result/` folder, like `xx-xx-xx-xx-ROG-30-outdoors`.
-- Modify the folder location in `experiment_records.txt` as follows.
+- Replace the folder location in `experiment_records.txt` as follows.
 - Run `python3 scripts/redraw_smooth.py threshold-case0` to redraw figures.
-- **In addition, you can also achieve smoother, but also much slower, convergence curves by lowering the learning rate (modify the `lr` in both line 29 in `ROG_optim.py` and line 21 in `SSP_optim.py` from `1e-6` to `1e-7`) or disabling the momentum of SGD optimization algorithm (set the `momentum` to `0.` in line 147 in `./DEFSGDM/DEFSGDM.py`).**
 ```
 #threshold-case0
 06-28-02-20-ROG-4-outdoors